MatejVitek/FighterZero/README.md

 # About

-This repository contains an altered version of the FightingICE engine for the FighTing Game AI Competition (FTGAIC).
-The alterations were made purely for research purposes as permitted by licencing information provided on the FTGAIC website (link provided below).
+This repository contains an altered version of the FightingICE framework for the FighTing Game AI Competition (FTGAIC).
+The alterations were made purely for research purposes as permitted by the information provided on the FTGAIC website (link below).
 No grant, funding or other monetary compensation was received for this purpose.
-All rights go to the original creators of the engine, Intelligent Computer Entertainment Lab., Ritsumeikan University.
+All rights go to the original creators of the framework, Intelligent Computer Entertainment Lab., Ritsumeikan University.

 The files directly under .\python\ (with the exception of KickAI, Machete and readme) and .\data\networks\ are original products and distributed under the GNU General Public Licence (see https://www.gnu.org/licenses/gpl-3.0.en.html for more information).